10 Reasons to Get Vaccinated

 1. Vaccine-preventable diseases have not gone away

-Viruses and bacteria that cause illness and death still exist and can be passed on to those who are unvaccinated and unprotected.
-While many preventable diseases are no longer common in the US, global travel makes it easy for these diseases to spread.Reason 1: Vaccine-preventable diseases have not gone away
+Viruses and bacteria that cause disease still exist and can be passed on to those who are unvaccinated and unprotected.
+While many preventable diseases are no longer common in the US, global travel makes it easy for diseases to spread.Reason 1: Vaccine-preventable diseases have not gone away

 2. Vaccines help keep you healthy

 The Centers for Disease Control and Prevention (CDC) recommends vaccines throughout your life to help protect against many infections.
-When you skip vaccines, you are vulnerable to illnesses such as flu, measles, and HPV and hepatitis B–both leading causes of cancer.Reason 2: Vaccines help keep you healthy
+If you skip vaccines, you may be at risk for diseases including flu, measles, and HPV and hepatitis B–both leading causes of cancer.Reason 2: Vaccines help keep you healthy

 3. Vaccines are as important to your overall health as diet and exercise